Chapter 32 : 31- Murder Most Wanted

 “We’re all going to die here anyway.
 Now remind me, Potter, which of these helped cause the death of Kaman?”
 And her eyes flicked from Nolan to Marietta.

-“Now they would get things done.”
+“See, now they would get things done.”
 Nolan remarked as Tyrus’ eyes narrowed as she looked at Marietta.

 “That one.”
 And as she raised her wand for another curse, Harry acted instinctively and a flash of red light shot from his own wand and sent Tyrus’ into the air.
 Savage began to ready himself for a fight but Tyrus halted him.